 Caves In and Around VijayawadaVijayawada has been a part of the historical legacy of South India, and its various dynasties, since a long time.
 This has aided the city to develop a strong cultural heritage which finds a form in the ancient structures built in those times.
-Vijayawada has a few caves built as old as 4th to 5th Century AD and have been maintained and preserved in their true spirit and form.
+Vijayawada in Andhra Pradesh has a few caves built as old as 4th to 5th Century AD and have been maintained and preserved in their true spirit and form.

 Undavalli CavesCarved out of solid sandstone, Undavalli caves were built in the 4th to 5th Century AD.
 Undavalli caves are dedicated to Anantapadmanabha Swamy and Narisimha Swamy and were built by Vishnukundin Kings.
 These caves are a major tourist attraction, located in the Undavalli village in Guntur district, which is at a distance of about 6 kilometers from Vijayawada.
 This structure is an exquisite example of rock-cut architecture in South India and is one of the most elaborate and intricate testimonials to Vishwakarma Sthapathis.